 Here is comes.
-The weather is getting colder and that means the dreaded dry scalp is about to drive us nuts again.
+The weather will soon start to cool and that imeans the dreaded dry scalp is about to drive us nuts again—if we don’t take action now.
 Before you start scanning the store shelves for (EEEEEEEKKKKKK) dandruff shampoos, take a breath and read this post.
-There are actually lots of smart things you can do to make sure your scalp is healthy and your hair feels like it’s just had a blow dry.
+There are actually lots of smart things you can do to make sure your scalp is healthy and your hair feels like it’s just had one of those life-altering blowdries.

 How to Prevent a Dry Scalp From Ruining Your Hair